solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

                 :output-to "target/main.js"
                 :compiler-options {:optimizations :simple}}}}
 ```
-We added Timbre as a loggin library but that part is of course optional.
+I added Timbre as a logging library but that part is optional.

 Then we create a new ClojureScript file for starting the server `src/macchiato_test/core.cljs':
 ```clojure